ryoNagata001/sample-server/README.md

 ## Summary

-This is clearly an naive application.
-But it gives a good basis for creating future Express applications with Typescript.
+This application, though simple, gives a good basis for creating future Express applications with Typescript.

 You have learned how to intialise a Typescript application from the command line.
 You have also seen how to make use of Typings within a Typescript application.